istio/istio.io/content/en/docs/examples/microservices-istio/enable-istio-all-microservices/index.md

 Previously, you enabled Istio on a single microservice, `productpage`.
 You can proceed to enable Istio on the microservices incrementally to get the Istio functionality for more microservices.
-For the purpose of this tutorial, you will only enable Istio on all the remaining microservices in one step.
+For the purpose of this tutorial, you will enable Istio on all the remaining microservices in one step.

-1. For the purpose of this tutorial, scale the deployments of microservices down to 1:
+1. For the purpose of this tutorial, scale the deployments of the microservices down to 1:

     {{< text bash >}}